sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

     In current design, We added a new view interface ( "PortfolioGUIView.java") to support GUI related view actions.
     We added a common interface "IViewInterface.java" which is extended by both "PortfolioView.java" and PortfolioGUIView.java and has a common method.

-3) In current design, we are using command design pattern.
+3) In current design, we are using command design pattern in the TEXT UI controller to determine the actions asked by the user.

 ******************************************************************************************************************************************************************
 CURRENT ASSUMPTIONS: